smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/Plist2swift/README.md

 ## Example

-Give plist A and plist B, we can generate swift code like so:
+Given plist A and plist B, we can generate swift code like so:

 `swift Plist2swift.swift A.plist B.plist`